HelpBot Assistant

 Refresh the datasource using property

-Refreshing the data source in a Syncfusion Grid involves updating the data that the grid displays dynamically.
-This operation is essential when you need to reflect changes in the underlying data without reloading the entire page or component.
+Refreshing the data shown in a Syncfusion® Angular Grid involves updating the data that the grid displays dynamically.
+This operation reflects changes in the underlying data without reloading the entire page or component.

-For example, if you add or delete data source records, follow these steps:
+For example, when adding or deleting data source records, follow these steps:

-Step 1: Add/delete the datasource record by using the following code.
+Step 1: Add or delete the data source record using the following code:

 (this.grid as GridComponent).setProperties({ dataSource: (this.grid as GridComponent).dataSource as object[] });